seme4/ssi-consultancy/DeployerDeveloperReview.md

 ### Use a continuous integration server

 A [continuous integration](http://en.wikipedia.org/wiki/Continuous_integration) server provides an automated build-and-test environment that can be linked to a source code repository.
-An automated build-and-test run can be scheduled at regular intervals (e.g. nightly) and/or every time code is commited to the repository.
+A build-and-test run can be scheduled at regular intervals (e.g. nightly) and/or every time code is commited to the repository.
 Different build-and-test jobs can be set up for different branches in a repository, allowing each developer to have their own set of build-and-test jobs, for example.
-They help to ensure that the software can build and that tests are run, and regularly.
-They can also help to provide an indication as to when developer-specific modifications, extensions or fixes are ready to be merged into the software.
+Continuous integration servers can help to ensure that software can build and that tests are run regularly.
+They also help to provide an indication as to when developer-specific modifications, extensions or fixes are ready to be merged.
 For more information, see the Institute guide on [How continuous integration can help you regularly test and release your software](http://software.ac.uk/how-continuous-integration-can-help-you-regularly-test-and-release-your-software).

 [Jenkins](https://jenkins-ci.org/) is a popular, open source, continuous integration server.
 See our guide on [Getting started with Jenkins](https://github.com/softwaresaved/build_and_test_examples/blob/master/jenkins/README.md).
 There are numerous examples of developers using Jenkins for PHP-based applications.
 See, for example, [PHP Quality Assurance with Jenkins](http://www.sitepoint.com/series/php-quality-assurance-with-jenkins/) and [Template for Jenkins Jobs for PHP Projects](http://jenkins-php.org/).

 ### Output style checking reports into files

-If there are a large number of style violations then these will scroll off the top of the terminal window when `make checks` is run.
-Outputting these reports into files would allow a developer to review them at their leisure.
+If there are a large number of style violations then reports on these will scroll off the top of the terminal window when `make checks` is run.
+Output these reports into files to allow a developer to review them at their leisure.

-PHP_CodeSniffer can output its reports to files in a variety of formats.
-For example: XML, comma-separated values, or [Checkstyle](http://checkstyle.sourceforge.net/)-compliant XML.
-Checkstyle is of interest.
-It is a popular style checking tool for Java and there are a number of scripts and applications that can also be used with PHP and which can process Checkstyle documents.
-For example, Jenkins supports a [Checkstyle plugin](https://wiki.jenkins-ci.org/display/JENKINS/Checkstyle+Plugin) which parses Checkstyle documents and reports the results from within Jenkins.
-This would allow style checking to be integrated into any automated build-and-test environment for sameAs Lite.
+PHP_CodeSniffer can output its reports in a variety of formats: XML, comma-separated values, or [Checkstyle](http://checkstyle.sourceforge.net/)-compliant XML.
+Checkstyle is a popular style checking tool for Java and there are a number of applications that can be used with PHP and which can process Checkstyle reports.
+For example, Jenkins supports a [Checkstyle plugin](https://wiki.jenkins-ci.org/display/JENKINS/Checkstyle+Plugin) which parses Checkstyle reports and presents these from within Jenkins.

 ### Output test reports into files

-If there are a large number of tests then these will scroll off the top of the terminal window when `make tests` is run.
-Outputting these reports into files would allow a developer to review them at their leisure.
+If there are a large number of tests then reports on these will scroll off the top of the terminal window when `make tests` is run.
+Output these reports into files to allow a developer to review them at their leisure.

-phpUnit can output its reports in a variety of formats.
-For example: agile text, agile HTML, JSON, [TAP](https://testanything.org/) (Test Anything Protocol), and [JUnit](http://junit.org).
-JUnit is of interest.
-It is a popular unit test framework for Java.
-Its XML report format has been adopted by unit test frameworks for a number of languages and there are a number of scripts and and applications that can also be used with PHP and which can process JUnit XML test reports.
-Jenkina supports a [JUnit plugin](https://wiki.jenkins-ci.org/display/JENKINS/JUnit+Plugin) which parses JUnit documents and reports the results from within Jenkins.
-This would allow testing to be integrated into any automated build-and-test environment for sameAs Lite.
+[PHPUnit](https://phpunit.de/) can output its reports in a variety of formats: agile text, agile HTML, JSON, [TAP](https://testanything.org/) (Test Anything Protocol), and [JUnit](http://junit.org)-compliant XML.
+JUnit is a popular test framework for Java and there are a number of applications that can be used with PHP and which can process JUnit test reports.
+Jenkins supports a [JUnit plugin](https://wiki.jenkins-ci.org/display/JENKINS/JUnit+Plugin) which parses JUnit test reports and presents these from within Jenkins.

----

-## What I need to continue to review from a deployer and developer perspective

-As a deployer:

-* Sample linked data sets.
-* A list of the checks you do to ensure that sameAs Lite has been deployed and is working correctly.

-As a developer:

-* How to do performance tests?
+### Use PHPUnit code coverage

+[Code coverage](http://en.wikipedia.org/wiki/Code_coverage) can provide one metric as to how effective a set of tests are in testing code.
+It summarises the lines of code that are executed as a side-effect of running the tests.
+PHPUnit supports code coverage, via [Xdebug](http://xdebug.org).
+It should be borne in mind:

+> Even if 100 percent test coverage were possible, that is not a sufficient criterion for testing.
+Roughly 35 percent of software defects emerge from missing logic paths, and another 40 percent from the execution of a unique combination of logic paths.
+They will not be caught by 100 percent coverage.

+Fact 33. from Glass, R. (2002) Facts and Fallacies of Software Engineering, Addison-Wesley, 2002. ([PDF](http://ff.tu-sofia.bg/~bogi/France/SoftEng/books/Addison%20Wesley%20-%20Robert%20L%20Glass%20-%20Facts%20and%20Fallacies%20of%20Software%20Engineering.pdf)).

+### Output code coverage reports into files

+PHPUnit can output its reports in a variety of formats: XML, [Crap4J](http://www.crap4j.org/) (Change Risk Analysis and Predictions), HTML, PHPUnit XML, a PHP_CodeCoverage object and [Clover](https://www.atlassian.com/software/clover)-compliant XML.
+Clover is a popular code coverage framework for Java and there are a number of applications that can be used with PHP and which can process Clover code coverage reports.
+Jenkins supports a [Clover PHP Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Clover+PHP+Plugin) which parses Clover code coverage reports and presents these from within Jenkins.

+### Promote, and mandate, test development

+There are a small set of PHP unit tests.
+A goal is for the core sameAs Lite library to be supported by a comprehensive suite of tests, though it has proved time consuming to write effective tests.

+Testing can be promoted as an important aspect of preserving, and promoting, the image of both sameAs Lite and its developers.
+If sameAs Lite is buggy and brittle then deployers may abandon it and potential deployers may be deterred from using it (and, in the worst case, other software from the same developers).

+The process for using the source code repository can mandate that any new functions or components must be complemented by tests, that these tests are reviewed by another developer, and that the tests must pass, before these functions or components are merged into any release branch.
+Likewise, a contributions policy can mandate that any new functions or components, provided by third-party developers, are complemented by tests.

+For example, the [MAUS](http://micewww.pp.rl.ac.uk/projects/maus/wiki) (MICE Analysis User Software) project impose the following conditions before [Merging code to the trunk](http://micewww.pp.rl.ac.uk/projects/maus/wiki/Merging_code_to_the_trunk):

+* Developers must have their own personal branch tested on the MAUS Jenkins server.
+* The developer's personal branch must pass all the MAUS style, unit, integration, and application tests.
+* Every function must have a unit test.
+* Application tests should be written to test an overall area of functionality.
+* Code coverage should be 80% or above.
+* Code should not generate any compiler warnings.
+* Code should not cause any memory leaks.

+The MAUS project have regularly e-mailed their developers with the names of classes and functions that fell below the 80% level, or violated the MAUS style checker.

+## Define performance requirements

+A key non-functional requirement of the sameAs Lite core library is that performance must be very good.
+As a result, a significant amount of performance analysis has been done with the core library on a variety of machines.
+Sample data for which the performance of the core library is known are available.

+There are a number of ways to reduce the risk that developers do not degrade the performance of the core library:

+* Highlight, in the developers guide, that performance is a key non-functional requirement.
+* If any code has been written in a non-intuitive or cryptic way to improve performance, then provide comments that explain why the code is this way.
+This can prevent developers inadvertently cleaning up or refactoring this code but, as a result, degrading performance.
+* Document how performance testing can be done.
-* Sample performance data, especially, Hugh's data set for which performance is known.
+* Distribute data sets for which performance is known, their performance data, and details of the conditions under which this data was gathered,
-* How to understand and update style checks.

-Comments on the foregoing and problems in [REST API examples](./RESTAPIexamples.md) would also be useful.
+* Implement a suite of automated performance tests based on these data sets.
+* Make performance a part of the conditions for merging code into a release
+* Extend any process for using the source code repository to mandate that code must satisfy performance criteria before being merged into a release branch.